Intentional Therapist: Putting You In Your Schedule

 https://www.linkedin.com/in/drmelissatiessen/

-Disclaimer: Thrivival 101 is a podcast that seeks to be educational in purpose and is not to be used as clinical advice.
+Disclaimer: This podcast seeks to be educational in purpose and is not to be used as clinical advice.
 Please connect with a therapist one-on-one for personalized support.

 Welcome to Thrivival 101, a fresh take on self-care for female mental health clinicians.